First impressions are just as important online as they are face-to-face.

 Sounds a little boring, right?
 Potentially – there are definitely some snooze-fest ‘about us’ pages out there.

 But they can also be inspiring, hilarious, or even surprisingly emotive.
-Let’s check out 22 of the best ‘about us’ pages online right now.
+Let’s check out 22 of the best ‘about us’ page examples online right now.

 ‘About us’ pages to inspire your brand

-Whatever the industry, the humble ‘about us’ page has a pivotal role in sharing brand values with potential customers.
+Whatever the industry, the humble ‘about us’ page has a pivotal role in sharing brand values and the brand story with potential customers.

-Find out how a cross section of companies tell a story with these ‘about us’ page examples – you might be inspired:
+Find out how a cross section of companies tells a story with these ‘about us’ page examples – you might be inspired:

 Straight away, visitors are greeted by a short, high-impact introduction to the business.

-Rather than just describing what Zendesk does, this summary is a value proposition – it explains what sets the company apart.
+Rather than just describing what Zendesk does or providing a long-winded version of the company’s history, this summary is a value proposition – it explains what sets the company apart.
 Then there’s the mission statement.